LaunchCodeEducation/java-web-development/src/chapters/thymeleaf-views/studio.rst

 ================

 After all of the hard work we have put into learning about Thymeleaf, it is time for a spa day!
-However, first, we need to put our knowledge of Thymeleaf to the test.
+First, we need to put our knowledge of Thymeleaf to the test.
 Instead of heading out to our favorite spa, let's make an application for the owners!

 Our application needs to do the following: